Clinejection — Compromising Cline's Production Releases just by Prompting an Issue Triager

 In my previous research, I released Cacheract — an open-source proof-of-concept for “Cache Native Malware” that exploits GitHub Actions cache misconfigurations.
 Cacheract automates the process of poisoning cache entries from within a build and persisting across workflow runs by hijacking the actions/checkout post step to achieve code execution in consuming workflows.

-There’s a catch, though: cache entries in GitHub Actions are immutable until they age off.
+There’s a catch, though: cache entries in GitHub Actions are immutable until they age off or are explitly deleted.
 Once set, a given key + version combination cannot be overwritten - only deleted via the API using a credential with actions: write permission.
 Cline’s issue triage workflow doesn’t have that privilege, so an attacker can’t simply replace existing cache entries directly.

 Technical Deep Dive